Anilnelluri369/-12321642---COIT20261---2026T2-/week-04.md

 3. Started packet capture on the Subnet B link (between Router 1 and Switch 2).
 4. Connected to Host 1 via **noVNC**, launched Firefox, and navigated to `http://192.168.2.10/`.
 5. Stopped packet capture and saved results.
+## Files
+The .pcap file and project file are uploaded in images folder